Do you want to know the gender of your ball python?

 From just under the midway point of their bodies, the female’s tail begins a gradual taper or thinning until it reaches its point at the end.

 This gives the female ball python’s tail an appearance of thinness through the lower half of her body and tail.

-This may seem not very clear and easily misunderstood to some, but the difference is quite clear once you’ve tried it.
+This may seem unclear and easily misunderstood to some, but the difference is relatively straightforward once you’ve tried it.